 - The training aid must give the athlete feedback.

-- The training aid must challenge the athlete physically and mentally at all times to be accurate in execution.
+- The training aid must at all times challenge the athlete, both physically and mentally, to be accurate in execution.
 This can be achieved through the specific weight, design and function of the training aid.

 - Training aids cannot be seen as an easy option, they must always hold a degree of difficulty related to key movement patterns – remember if it does not challenge you, it won’t change you.

-- In many ways you can’t beat “live” practice but as coaches we also have a duty of care to our athletes, in this way you can use training aids to work to a level of fatigue first before going “live”.
+- In many ways you can’t beat “live” practice, but as coaches we also have a duty of care to our athletes.
+Training aids can be used to work to a level of fatigue first before going “live”.

-- As a coach, to move your athlete forward, you must be able to coach and perfect the key principles of technique detail that relate to the specific movements within that sport.
+- As a coach, to move your athlete forward, you must be able to coach and perfect technique detail that relate to the specific movements within that sport.